mantidproject/mantid/docs/source/workbench/superplot.rst

 Superplot is a decorator widget of the plot window.
 It facilitates over-plotting and manipulation of overplotted data.
 The superplot is accessible:

-* directly in the plot window through the menu bar
+* Directly in the plot window through the menu bar
-* in the context menu of supported workspaces
+* In the context menu of supported workspaces

 **Widget description**

 The superplot widget is composed of two distinct parts:

-* left side of the plot window: a list of selected workspaces and spectra.
+* Left side of the plot window: a list of selected workspaces and spectra.
 This list contains workspaces names and under them the plotted data if any.
-* bottom of the plot: a navigation bar that contains a slider and different buttons to navigate through the bins/spectra and control the plotted data.
+* Bottom of the plot: a navigation bar that contains a slider and different buttons to navigate through the bins/spectra and control the plotted data.

 .. image:: ../images/superplot_1.png